WindSync

 Etude #17 by Philip Glass 2012 Dunvagen Music Publishers Inc. Used by Permission.

-W. A. Mozart: Serenade in C Minor, K. 388: In a letter dated July 27, 1782, Mozart wrote to his father that he was composing a piece of Nacht musique (night music), a designation typically given to music for evening social events.
-While historians are unsure about the exact chronology of the Serenade in C Minor, most likely it is the work mentioned in Mozart’s letter.
+In a letter dated July 27, 1782, Mozart wrote to his father that he was composing a piece of Nacht musique (night music), a designation typically given to music for evening social events.
+While historians are unsure about the exact chronology of the Serenade in C minor, most likely it is the work mentioned in Mozart’s letter.
 The manuscript, however, shows that Mozart ultimately titled the work Parthia (partita) before changing his mind again and inscribing Serenada (serenade).

-Mozart’s difficulty in classifying the Serenade in C Minor speaks to its weight.
+Mozart’s difficulty in classifying the Serenade in C minor speaks to its weight.
 Dramatic, profound, and at times even ominous, the piece proceeds more like a symphony than like party music.
 Particularly notable are the third movement, a clever canon, and the fourth movement, a virtuosic theme and variations.

 _edited.jpg)